wedge-operations/wedge-pay-kotlin/wedge-sdk/README.md

 **Parameters:**
 - `activity`: The FragmentActivity to start the onboarding from
-- `apiKey`: Your Wedge API key for authentication
+- `token`: Your onboarding token
-- `environment`: Target environment ("sandbox", "production", "integration")
+- `env`: Target environment ("integration", "sandbox", "production")
 - `type`: Flow type ("onboarding" or "funding") - defaults to "onboarding"
 - `callback`: Interface for handling onboarding events